vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-multiple-cursors/index.md

 ## Caret Cloning

-The same functionality of creating new cursors as with Shift + arrows can be achieved by `Clone caret above` and `Clone caret bellow` commands.
+The same functionality of creating new cursors as with <kbd>Shift</kbd> + arrows can be achieved by `Clone caret above` and `Clone caret bellow` commands.

 The commands are issued by pressing <kbd>Ctrl</kbd> (or <kbd>⌥</kbd> on Mac), then pressing it again and not releasing.
 While still holding <kbd>Ctrl</kbd>, you can press <kbd>↑</kbd> and <kbd>↓</kbd> arrows to clone cursor to the line above or bellow.